Dedeemiko/Reversipe/README.md

 -   Dietary Preferences: Allow users filter recipes based on dierary restrictions such as vegan, vegetarian, and gluten-free options.
 -   Responsiveness: The app should be responsive across various breakpoints.
--   User authentication: Implement a login system in order for users to access their saved recepes from any device.
+-   User authentication: Implement a login system in order for users to access their saved recipes and bulk ingredients from any device.
+-   Add an option for users to save their favorite recipes
 -   Shopping list generator: Create a shopping list for missing ingredients from a recipe.